- Federal Project Information

 On the planning process:

-“We wanted to create a school designed with purpose and consideration for Manhattan STAR’s students.
+“We wanted to create a school designed with purpose and consideration for Manhattan Star Academy’s students.
 We researched special characteristics, color schemes, lighting, and textures that are known to form a calming atmosphere, reduce visual noise, and help the students focus and learn.
 Our architects believe in purpose-driven design, not a one-size-fits-all solution; we understand that each place we create will be used by a unique set of individuals, and our goal is always to meet their specific needs.”

 — David Kriegel, Managing Partner, Gran Kriegel Architects